 - Mogale Meats

 Lab Grown Meat Companies to Keep an Eye On

-Again, to be very clear, none of these companies are public.
+Again, to be very clear, none of these companies currently have public stocks.

 However, these companies are at the forefront of the emerging lab grown meat industry, and most have taken private investments already.

 There’s a good chance that some of them will go public in the future, although that’s probably years down the line.